The Ultimate Step by Step Guide to SEO

 Backlink Outreach

 Monitoring your performance and results starts with knowing what to look for.
-So, looking at your raw site visitor numbers, well, it’s something.
-What’s it really saying though?
+So, looking at your raw site visitor numbers is something.
+But what’s it really saying?

 SEO KPIs

-From our hypothetical 1k visitors you’ll want to define a set Key Performance Indicators (KPIs).
+From our hypothetical 1k visitors, you’ll want to define a set of Key Performance Indicators (KPIs).
 KPIs will provide deeper insights into the visits and help you measure ongoing performance.

 What are Examples of KPIs?